hungnt55/Stop-and-Stare/README.md

-Instructions to run SSA/D-SSA for Influence Maximization

 Information:
 --------------------------------------------------------
-Version 1.0: Implementation of SSA/D-SSA Algorithms for Influence Maximization under Independent Cascade(IC) or Linear Threshold(LT) model.
-For more details about SSA as well as D-SSA, please read our paper: "H. T. Nguyen, M. T. Thai, and T. N. Dinh, Stop-and-Stare: Optimal Sampling Algorithms for Viral Marketing in Billion-scale Networks , in Proc. of the annual ACM SIGMOD/PODS Conference, 2016"
+Version 1.0: Implementations of SSA/D-SSA Algorithms for Influence Maximization and their extensions for Cost-aware Targeted  variants under Independent Cascade(IC) or Linear Threshold(LT) model.
+For more details about SSA as well as D-SSA, please read our paper:

+H. T. Nguyen, M. T. Thai, and T. N. Dinh, Stop-and-Stare: Optimal Sampling Algorithms for Viral Marketing in Billion-scale Networks , in Proc. of the annual ACM SIGMOD/PODS Conference, 2016.

+For the Cost-aware Targeted Influence Maximization version, please refer to our another paper:

+Hung T. Nguyen, My T. Thai and Thang N. Dinh.
+Cost-aware Targeted Viral Marketing in Billion-scale Networks, in Proc. of the IEEE International Conference on Computer Communications (INFOCOM), 2016

 Contact Authors: Hung T Nguyen (hungnt@vcu.edu)
 		 Thang N Dinh (tndinh@vcu.edu)